-Shrubs for Gardens, Agroforestry and Permaculture *Preorder now, available from May 2020*
+Shrubs for Gardens, Agroforestry and Permaculture *OUT NOW*

 Learn about the incredible range of useful shrubs for many different situations, large and small.
 World renown expert, Martin Crawford, includes common fruit bushes like currants and gooseberries, and many other less-known shrubs with edible fruits, nuts, leaves, or other parts.